CiscoSE/ztp-dashboard/README.md

 * Tests (ping or telemetry)
 * Notifications

 The solution will help operators to configure HTTP, DHCP or TFTP from a single portal, without the need of extensive knowledge around how these technologies work.

-In addition to the above, since everything is managed from a single point, alerts with extensive descriptions can be sent to monitoring tools when troubleshooting needs to be done.
+Since everything is managed from a single point, alerts with extensive descriptions can be sent to monitoring tools when troubleshooting needs to be done.

 ### Cisco Products Technologies/ Services